Alexander Acosta Steps Down As Labor Secretary Amid Epstein Controversy

 Updated at 10:22 a.m.
 ET

-Labor Secretary Alexander Acosta is stepping down after criticism over his role in a non-prosecution deal reached years ago with the well-connected businessman accused of sex crimes, Jeffrey Epstein.
+Labor Secretary Alexander Acosta is stepping down after criticism over his role in a nonprosecution deal reached years ago with the well-connected businessman accused of sex crimes, Jeffrey Epstein.

 Acosta appeared on Friday at the White House with President Trump and announced his resignation.